-The IOM CBI Annual Report and Case Studies 2023 provides details and statistics on IOM's CBI throughout 2023 and features case studies from 41 IOM missions, shedding light on good practices and lessons learned in different contexts.
-It includes sections focused on disaster risk reduction and climate adaptation, livelihood, return and reintegration and multipurpose cash assistance.
-There is also a special focus on regional responses, including the regional Afghanistan and Ukraine responses and the regional responses to the Venezuelan refugee and migrant crisis, the Sudan crisis and the Syrian crisis.
+The IOM CBI Annual Report and Case Studies 202 features case studies from 42 IOM missions that implemented CBI in 2022, showing good practices and lessons learned in different contexts.
+It highlights the continued increase in the use of cash and voucher assistance in IOM, reaching close to 2.7 million recipients in 2022.
+This report includes sections focused on multipurpose cash, livelihood, shelter and non-food items and return and reintegration assistance, in addition to special focus on regional responses, including the responses to the Afghanistan crisis, the Syrian Crisis, Ukraine and the Venezuelan Refugee and Migrant Crisis.

-The IOM Strategy for Humanitarian CBI Global Report on Achievements 2019-2021 outlines how the strategy was implemented and highlights IOM's key achievements to institutionalize and systematize CBI within the organization at different levels.
-See also the IOM CBI Annual Report and Case Studies 2022, IOM CBI Annual Report and Case Studies 2021 and the IOM CBI Annual Report and Case Studies 2020 for more case studies demonstrating the range and breadth of IOM's CBI programming.
+The IOM Strategy for Humanitarian CBI Global Report on Achievements 2019-2 outlines how the strategy was implemented and highlights IOM's key achievements to institutionalize and systematize CBI within the organization at different levels.
+See also the IOM CBI Annual Report and Case Studies 2021 and the IOM CBI Annual Report and Case Studies 202 for more case studies demonstrating the range and breadth of IOM's CBI programming.